rmlarose/simulate_ucj1/README.md

 ## Plotting and data

-The [plot/](./plot/) contains data and a script to reproduce plots.
+The [plot/](./plot/) directory contains data and a script to reproduce plots.

 ## AI statement